Tills jingling across Dublin for St Stephen’s Day sales

 But the city’s two principal shopping streets, Grafton Street and Henry Street, were buzzing by mid-morning, though some were more of the sightseeing variety – eager for an excuse to get out of the house following the long lead up to Christmas Day, which had seen many families enjoying each other’s company since last Friday.

-For the city’s large department stores, the now “winter” sales are still an event, with shoppers waiting to get in the doors, with most opening at a very civilised 9am.
+For the city’s large department stores, the now “winter” sales are still an event, with shoppers waiting to get in the doors when most opened at a very civilised 9am.

 With discounts of 50 per cent and in some cases 70 per cent, prices had gone from eye-watering to merely gob-smacking, which in designer handbag territory spells a bargain.

-“There appears to be a higher mix of domestic customers and fewer Chinese customers this years, and while there are a lot of hard core accessories shoppers, we’ve noticed more men shopping this year.”
+“There appears to be a higher mix of domestic customers and fewer Chinese customers this year, and while there are a lot of hard core accessories shoppers, we’ve noticed more men shopping this year,” he said.

 There was a similar pattern in Arnotts on Henry Street where menswear and jewellery were proving strong sellers, according to managing director Donald McDonald.

-The migration to online, and the convenience of dressing gown shopping was, however, manifest in the traffic.
+The migration to online - underlined by Amazon’s reporting of a record-breaking holiday seasonon Wednesday - was, however, manifest in the traffic.
 The city’s quays, which are of a sensitive disposition and descend into chaos at the slightest provocation, were clear throughout the day.

 The shoppers, also were less certain things were as “boomy” as in previous years.
 “Everywhere is quieter I think, some shops are still busy, but there’s definitely not as many people on the streets,” said Lauryn Nolan from Ballyfermot.